websockets/ws/doc/ws.md

   - `pfx` {String|Buffer} The private key, certificate, and CA certs.
   - `ca` {Array} Trusted certificates.

-`perMessageDeflate` parameters are the same of the server, the only difference is the direction of requests (e.g. `serverNoContextTakeover` is the value to be requested to the server).
+`perMessageDeflate` default value is `true`.
+When using an object, parameters are the same of the server.
+The only difference is the direction of requests (e.g. `serverNoContextTakeover` is the value to be requested to the server).

 Create a new WebSocket instance.